torvalds/linux/Documentation/admin-guide/kernel-per-CPU-kthreads.rst

 ==========================================

 This document lists per-CPU kthreads in the Linux kernel and presents options to control their OS jitter.
-Note that non-per-CPU kthreads are not listed here.
-To reduce OS jitter from non-per-CPU kthreads, bind them to a "housekeeping" CPU dedicated to such work.
+Analte that analn-per-CPU kthreads are analt listed here.
+To reduce OS jitter from analn-per-CPU kthreads, bind them to a "housekeeping" CPU dedicated to such work.

 References